-From an economic point of view, in the field of transport of crude oil and natural gas, pipelines play the most important role.
+From an economic perspective, in transporting crude oil and natural gas, pipelines play the most important role.
 Pipelines are considered to be the most efficient mode of transportation.
-Road vehicles and tanks cannot meet the demands of market’s supply as effectively as the pipeline structure.
+Road vehicles and tanks cannot meet the demands of the market’s supply as effectively as the pipeline structure.

-Did you know that detailed inspections are often quite expensive and scheduled every couple of years (ranging from 2 up to 9 years)?
-It creates a large gap in obtaining actual data on the condition of the pipeline.
+Did you know detailed inspections are often quite expensive and scheduled every couple of years (ranging from 2 to 9 years)?
+It creates a large gap in obtaining actual data on the pipeline’s condition.

 The most complex task for technicians and engineers is preservation of the integrity of the pipeline structure, inside and out.
-The unwanted flow of substances and impurities along the pipeline can adversely affect the structure of the pipeline.
+The unwanted flow of substances and impurities along the pipeline can adversely affect the pipeline’s structure.
 Corrosion, pipeline deformation, anomalies, mechanical damage by dents, thinning of wide walls and erosion of internal and external surfaces can occur in pipelines.

-The above mentioned complications can easily occur inside the pipeline.
+The complications mentioned above can easily occur inside the pipeline.
 Erosion occurs due to the flow of solid grains of sand along the pipeline.
-Collision with the inner walls of pipeline creates the process of erosion, which results in a thinning of the wall thickness.
+Collision with the inner walls of pipeline creates the process of erosion.
+This results in a thinning of the wall thickness.

-Over time, the problems mentioned above can become a significant obstacle to continuous distribution of gas and oil through pipelines.
-Moreover, issues related to the weaknesses of the pipeline structure can lead to gas and liquid leaks, causing considerable threats to the environment and result in water pollution and adverse effects on marine life.
+Over time, the problems mentioned above can become a significant obstacle to continuous gas and oil distribution through pipelines.
+Moreover, issues related to the weaknesses of the pipeline structure can lead to gas and liquid leaks.
+This can cause considerable threats to the environment and resulting in water pollution and adverse effects on marine life.

 Damage to pipelines caused by corrosion and erosion can also cause the spread of toxic gases and pollute the land-based environment, resulting in a threat to human lives and the economy.